Skip to content

 Nibi https://portal.nibi.sharcnet.ca

-Filesystem performance : Here you have the graphs for bandwidths and metadata operations, along with viewing options (last week, last day and last hour).
+Here you have the data for bandwidths and metadata operations, along with viewing options (last week, last day and last hour).

-Scientific software : These graphs show the software most frequently used, with CPU cores and GPUs.
+These sections show the software most frequently used, with CPU cores and GPUs.

 User portal